rust-lang/rust/text/0000-intra-rustdoc-links.md

 [al]: http://spec.commonmark.org/0.27/#autolinks
 [lrd]: http://spec.commonmark.org/0.27/#link-reference-definitions

-We prospose that
+We propose that
-in each occurance of `URL`
+in each occurrence of `URL`
 of inline links and link reference definitions, it should also be possible to write a Rust path
 (as defined [in the reference][ref-paths]).